SimplyStaking/panic_oasis/doc/UI_DESIGN_AND_FEATURES.md

 - **Nodes Settings Page**, used to add new nodes for monitoring.
 Generates the `user_config_nodes.ini` config.
 - **Repos Settings Page**, used to add new repos for monitoring.
 Generates the `user_config_repos.ini` config.

-The settings pages were developed keeping user friendliness in mind.
+The Settings Pages were developed keeping user friendliness in mind.
 In fact, in all pages, *testing buttons* together with *validation mechanisms* are provided so that the user can be sure that correct data is being inputted.
 In addition to this, information is provided for each input field along with example data so that the user knows what data should be inputted.

-A feature of the settings pages is that they are able to load data in the page from the corresponding config if it exists already.
+A feature of the Settings pages is that they are able to load data in the page from the corresponding config if it exists already.
 This helps the user visualize the latest PANIC configuration and adjust accordingly if need be.

 Another important thing worth mentioning is that the alerter is not able to detect changes in the config files, therefore, whenever the alerter is (re-)configured, the user must make sure that PANIC is (re-)started.

-For a detailed read on how to set-up PANIC using the settings pages please [read this guide](./SETUP.md#using-the-web-ui)
+For a detailed read on how to set-up the alerter using the settings pages please [read this guide](./SETUP_ALERTER.md#using-the-web-ui)

 ### Preferences Page

 The Preferences Page is used for alert fine-tuning.
-The user can use the preferences page to switch on/off (blue/grey toggle) specific alerts or alert severities.
+The user can use the Preferences Page to switch on/off specific alerts or alert severities.
 As a result, the Preferences Page gives more fine-grained power over the alerts that PANIC emits.

-Similarly to the settings pages, the Preferences Page generates the `internal_config_alerts.ini` config.
+Similarly to the Settings pages, the Preferences Page generates the `internal_config_alerts.ini` config.
 The page is also able to detect the current configuration in the `internal_config_alerts.ini` config.
 However, the alerter is not able to detect changes in the `internal_config_alert.ini` config, and therefore the alerter must be (re-)started whenever this config is updated.

 ---
 [Back to main design page](./DESIGN_AND_FEATURES.md)